Clouds that look like ocean waves | EarthSky.org

 It’s widely believed that these waves in the sky inspired the swirls in van Gogh’s masterpiece Starry Night.

-Bottom line: Kelvin Helmhotz clouds – also called billow clouds – form when two different layers of air in our atmosphere are moving at different speeds.
+Bottom line: Kelvin-Helmholtz clouds – also called billow clouds – form when two different layers of air in our atmosphere are moving at different speeds.

 Eleanor Imster has helped write and edit EarthSky since 1995.
 She was an integral part of the award-winning EarthSky radio series almost since it began until it ended in 2013.
 Today, as Lead Editor at EarthSky.org, she helps present the science and nature stories and photos you enjoy.
 She also serves as one of the voices of EarthSky on social media platforms including Facebook, Twitter and G+.
 She and her husband live in Tennessee and have two grown sons.